-1. The Pupil Discipline/Code of Conduct Policy and Regulation 5600 shall be disseminated annually to all school staff, pupils, and parent(s).
-Principals

-- 2. Teachers and administrators in charge of pupil discipline shall make every effort to administer these rules consistently and fairly. - 3.
+- The Pupil Discipline/Code of Conduct Policy and Regulation 5600 shall be disseminated annually to all school staff, pupils, and parent(s).
+Principals will distribute these documents to all pupils on the first day of each school year and to transferring pupils on the first day of their enrollment in this district. - 2.
+Teachers and administrators in charge of pupil discipline shall make every effort to administer these rules consistently and fairly. - 3.
 The staff member who disciplines a pupil for conduct shall, however minimal the offense or the discipline, - a.
 Orally inform the pupil of the conduct for which he/she is being disciplined; and - b.
 Offer the pupil an opportunity to deny the charge or to present extenuating circumstances. - 4.
 Where the discipline is greater than an admonishment, the pupil's parent(s) or legal guardian(s) will be notified of the offense and of the discipline imposed and will be offered an opportunity to confer with the Principal. - 5.
 Where the offense is serious and the discipline greater than detention, every effort will be made to notify the parent(s) prior to the informal hearing conducted in accordance with paragraph F.3. - 6.
 An in-school suspension, suspension from school, or expulsion will be conducted in strict accordance with law and Policies 5610 and 5620. - 7.
 Violations of the rules regarding pupil conduct on school buses will be handled as follows. - a.
-The driver will report the offensive conduct to the Principal of the school in which the pupil is enrolled by submission of a completed written form that includes the name of the pupil, the school, and the specific offensive conduct. - b.
+The driver will report the offensive conduct to the Principal of the school in which the pupil is enrolled by submission of a completed written form that includes the name of the pupil, the school, and the specific offensive conduct.

+- b.
 The parent(s) or legal guardian(s) will be notified, by copy of the form, of the pupil's conduct. - c.
 The Principal or designee will determine the discipline to be administered, in accordance with the severity of the infraction.